bamlab/react-native-flipper-performance-monitor/README.md

 client.addPlugin(new RNPerfMonitorPlugin(reactInstanceManager));
 ```

-## Contributing to flipper Desktopp
+## Contributing to flipper Desktop

 1. Clone the repository.
 2. Add path to your local `react-native-performance` folder in `~/.flipper/config.json` as shown on [the flipper docs](https://fbflipper.com/docs/extending/loading-custom-plugins/)